RyanLua/InstaWebhooks/README.md

 InstaWebhooks is a Python package CLI that allows you to monitor Instagram accounts for new posts and send them to a Discord webhook.
 It is designed to be simple to use and easy to set up, with a focus on customizability and ease of use.

-Internally, InstaWebhooks uses [Instaloader](https://instaloader.github.io/) to fetch Instagram posts and [Discord Webhooks](https://discord.com/developers/docs/resources/webhook) to send messages to Discord via [requests](https://requests.readthedocs.io/en/latest/) which happens to be the same dependancy Instaloader uses.
-It uses [argparse](https://docs.python.org/3/library/argparse.html) for the CLI and [logging](https://docs.python.org/3/library/logging.html) for logging.
+* [Instaloader](https://instaloader.github.io/) to fetch Instagram posts
+* [discord.py](https://github.com/Rapptz/discord.py) to send messages to Discord
+* [argparse](https://docs.python.org/3/library/argparse.html) & [logging](https://docs.python.org/3/library/logging.html) for handing the CLI and logging

 ## Example

-Below, InstaWebhooks is monitoring the Instagram account [`raenlua`](https://www.instagram.com/raenlua/) for new posts and sending them to a Discord webhook every 30 minutes and sends a message to Discord with the post URL and the owner's name.
+Below, InstaWebhooks is monitoring the Instagram account [`@raenlua`](https://www.instagram.com/raenlua/) for new posts and sending them to a Discord webhook every 30 minutes and sends a message to Discord with the post URL and the owner's name.

 ```console
 $ instawebhooks -i 1800 -c "New post from {owner_name}: {post_url}" raenlua https://discord.com/api/webhooks/0123456789/abcdefghijklmnopqrstuvwxyz